The Center Schoolhouse

 This photo was taken the last year that classes were held here, before the consolidation of the East Schools, 1950.

-The building was taken over by the Town Highway Department to house trucks and equipment until it was moved in 1978 to become the Historical Society.
+The building was taken over by the Town Highway Department to house trucks and equipment until it was moved in May of 1978 to become the Historical Society.

 The former Center Schoolhouse and The Dummerston Historical Society today.